limine-bootloader/limine/CONFIG.md

 Some *assignments* are part of an entry (*local*), some other assignments are *global*.
 *Global assignments* can appear anywhere in the file and are not part of an entry, although usually one would put them at the beginning of the config.
-Some *local assignments* are shared between entries using any *protocol*, while other *local assignments* are specific to a given *protocol*.
+Some *local assignments* work the same amongst entries using any *protocol*, while other *local assignments* are specific to a given *protocol*.

 Some keys take *URIs* as values; these are described in the next section.

 *Globally assignable* keys are:

+Miscellaneous:

 * `TIMEOUT` - Specifies the timeout in seconds before the first *entry* is automatically booted.
 If set to `no`, disable automatic boot.
 If set to `0`, boots default entry instantly (see `DEFAULT_ENTRY` key).
 * `QUIET` - If set to `yes`, enable quiet mode, where all screen output except panics and important warnings is suppressed.
 If `TIMEOUT` is not 0, the `TIMEOUT` still occurs, and pressing any key during the timeout will reveal the menu and disable quiet mode.
 * `SERIAL` - If set to `yes`, enable serial I/O for the bootloader.